davidrhoden/davidrhoden-basic-netlify/timeline/all-night-movers/all-night-movers-houston-sound-exchange-apr-24-2003.md

 ---
 title: All-Night Movers played Sound Exchange in Houston with Ka-Nives.
 date: 2003-04-24T21:00:00.000Z
-summary: We were fine.
-Ka-Nives were over the top.
 excerpt: We were fine.
 Ka-Nives were over the top.
 image: /static/img/rock/all-night-movers/anm-houston-apr-24-2003/anm-houston-apr-24-2003-01.jpg
 tags: